FuelLabs/sway/docs/src/common-collections/storage_vec.md

 {{#include ../../../examples/storage_vec/src/main.sw:storage_vec_decl}}
 ```

-Just like any other storage variable, two things are requires when declaring a `StorageVec`: a type annotation and an initializers.
+Just like any other storage variable, two things are required when declaring a `StorageVec`: a type annotation and an initializer.
 The initializer is just an empty struct of type `StorageVec` because `StorageVec<T>` itself is an empty struct!
 Everything that is interesting about `StorageVec<T>` is implemented in its methods.

 Storage vectors, just like `Vec<T>`, are implemented using generics which means that the `StorageVec<T>` type provided by the standard library can hold any type.
 When we create a storage vector to hold a specific type, we can specify the type within angle brackets.
 In the example above, we’ve told the Sway compiler that the `StorageVec<T>` in `v` will hold elements of the `u64` type.